OfficeDev/Office-IT-Pro-Deployment-Scripts/Get-ModernOfficeApps/README_Get-ModernOfficeApps.md

-#Check for Modern Apps
+#Check for Modern Office Apps

-Remotely verify the modern apps installed on computers in a domain.
+List the Modern Office apps installed on the local or remote computers

 ###**Pre-requisites**